bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 Other :ref:`config-cancer` configuration options allow tweaking of the processing parameters.

+Cancer calling handles both tumor-normal paired calls and tumor-only calling.
+For tumor-only samples, bcbio will try to remove likely germline variants present in the public databases like 1000 genome and ExAC, and not in COSMID.
+This runs as long as you have a local GEMINI installation and marks likely germline variants with a ``LowPriority`` filter. `This post has more details
+<http://bcb.io/2015/03/05/cancerval/>`_ on the approach and validation.

+The standard variant outputs (``sample-caller.vcf.gz``) for tumor calling emphasize somatic differences, those likely variants unique to the cancer.
+In addition to this file, we also produce a ``sample-caller-germline.vcf.gz`` file containing likely germline mutations.
+These are useful for identifying pre-existing genomic changes that can contribute to cancer development, or in paired cases like pre and post treatment where you may want to identify maintained mutations after treatment.

 We're actively working on improving calling to better account for the heterogeneity and structural variability that define cancer genomes.